 - To expand the supply of decent and affordable housing for low and very low-income households.

 - To strengthen the abilities of state and local governments and non-profit organizations to design and implement strategies for providing decent, affordable housing.

 - To create and strengthen partnerships among all levels of government and the private sector, including for-profit and non-profit organizations to produce and manage affordable housing.

 To achieve these purposes, HOME funds may be used for a wide variety of activities to develop and support affordable housing programs.
 This includes rehabilitation of existing housing, construction of new housing, assistance to tenants, and assistance to homebuyers and homeowners.

 A public hearing is held each spring at which time the City Council adopts the HOME budget for the allocation year.
 It is the responsibility of the Housing Division to oversee the administration of the program funds.
-Ninety percent (90%) of the City's annual allocation is dedicated to the development of affordable housing opportunities and programs benefiting Escondido's lower-income households.
-Notice of the availability of HOME funds dedicated to Housing Development is periodically released through the City's Request for Proposals (RFP) process.
+The vast majority of the City’s annual allocation is dedicated to the development of affordable housing opportunities and programs benefiting Escondido’s lower-income households.
+The City’s Homebuyer Entry Loan Program (HELP) assists low-income, first-time homebuyers with down payment and closing costs.
+The HELP program has been funded with HOME funds since September, 1996.
+Notice of the availability of HOME funds dedicated to Housing Development is periodically released through the City’s Request for Proposals (RFP) process.

 - In March of 1993, Escondido was awarded $1,000,000 from Fiscal Year 1992-93 HOME program funds from the California Department of Housing and Community Development.
 The funding was used for the acquisition and rehabilitation of an 8-unit rental project, a tenant-based rental assistance program administered by the San Diego County Housing Authority, and acquisition and rehabilitation of a 16-unit multi-family building that was reopened as a limited-equity cooperative.